 I mean, just think about the size of that.

-But that's that's a hell of a play to take out their, you know, one of the strongest players who have ever been on the board.
+But that's a hell of a play to take out their, you know, one of the strongest players who have ever been on the board.

 That's a hell of a play.